Chaoyingz/flect/docs/src/documentation/content/tutorial.md

 ## Conclusion

 Congratulations on completing this tutorial!
-You now have a working ToDo application built with the power of Flect.
-As you continue to explore Flect, remember that it can be used to build a wide variety of applications, not just ToDo lists.
+You now have a working ToDo application built with the power of flect.
+As you continue to explore flect, remember that it can be used to build a wide variety of applications, not just ToDo lists.

-In fact, this very documentation was written using Flect.
-You can refer to the [Flect Documentation Repository](https://github.com/Chaoyingz/flect/tree/main/docs) on GitHub to see how it was done.
+In fact, this very documentation was written using flect.
+You can refer to the [flect Documentation Repository](https://github.com/Chaoyingz/flect/tree/main/docs) on GitHub to see how it was done.

-Additionally, applications written with Flect can be directly deployed using Vercel, providing a seamless development to deployment experience.
+Additionally, applications written with flect can be directly deployed using Vercel, providing a seamless development to deployment experience.
 Happy coding!